mrocklin/multipledispatch/docs/design.md

 ```

 To establish a namespace for an entire project we suggest the use of
-`functools.partial` to bind your namespace to a new `dispatch` decorator.
+`functools.partial` to bind the new namespace to the `dispatch` decorator.

 ```Python
 from multipledispatch import dispatch